Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 2. Third-party, fire and theft – offers the same level of cover as third party, but it could also cover you if your motorhome is stolen, damaged or destroyed by fire.

-3. Comprehensive – covers you for all the above and could cover your motorhome even if you’re at fault.
+3. Comprehensive – covers you for all the above and could cover your motorhome even if you have an accident that was your fault.

 Your motorhome policy may also cover the following as standard:

-• Awning cover – covers storm damage to an awning.
+• Awning cover – covers storm damage, or in some cases accidental damage, to a fixed awning.

 • Windscreen cover – covers the cost of repairing chips or cracks to your windscreen.
-You will have to pay an excess towards the cost of the claim, though.
+You'll have to pay an excess towards the cost of the claim, though.

 Some specialist motorhome policies offer extended cover – for European road trips, for example.
-Other insurance providers offer this as an add-on for an extra cost.
+Other insurance providers offer this as an add-on at an extra cost.

 Motorhome insurance[2]